wufanyou/KDD-Cup-2022-Amazon/README.md

 # KDD-Cup-2022-Amazon
 This repository is the team ETS-Lab's solution for Amazon KDD Cup 2022.
 A full description and trained models will update soon.
+You can find our code submission [here](https://gitlab.aicrowd.com/wufanyou/kdd_task_2).

 #### General solution